Geordie-R/coti-full-node/README.md

 # Coti Full Node Uninstall
 Please find below code to uninstall the coti full node on testnet and mainnet.
-This is still under construction.
+This is still under construction but seems to be fine.

 ```
 rm -rf uninstallfullnode.sh